-- (2) Only the following persons may borrow money, or issue a guarantee, indemnity or security, or enter into any other transaction that binds or may bind the Revenue Fund to any future financial commitment: - (a) Transactions that bind or may bind the National Revenue Fund: the Minister or, in the case of the issue of a guarantee, indemnity or security, the responsible Cabinet member acting with the concurrence of the Minister in terms of section 70. - (3) Public entities may only through the following persons borrow money, or issue a guarantee, indemnity or security, or enter into any other transaction that binds or may bind that public entity to any future financial commitment: - (a) A public entity listed in Schedule 2: The accounting authority for that Schedule 2 public entity. - (b) A national government business enterprise listed in Schedule 3 and authorised by notice in the national Government Gazette by the Minister: The accounting authority for that government business enterprise, subject to any conditions the Minister may impose. - (c) Any other national public entity: The Minister or, in the case of the issue of a guarantee, indemnity or security, the Cabinet member who is the executive authority responsible for that public entity, acting with the concurrence of the Minister in terms of section 70. - (4) Constitutional institutions may not borrow money, nor issue a guarantee, indemnity or security, nor enter into any other transaction that binds or may bind the entity to any future financial commitment. - (5) Despite subsection (4), the Minister may in writing permit a public entity mentioned in subsection (3)(c) or a constitutional institution to borrow money for bridging purposes up to a prescribed limit, including a temporary bank overdraft, subject to such conditions as the Minister may impose. - (6) A person mentioned in subsection (2) or (3) may not delegate a power conferred in terms of that subsection, except with the prior written approval of the Minister. - (7) A public entity authorised to borrow money- - (a) must annually submit to the Minister a borrowing programme for the year; and - (b) may not borrow money in a foreign currency above a prescribed limit, except when that public entity is a company in which the state is not the only shareholder.
+- (3) Public entities may only through the following persons borrow money, or issue a guarantee, indemnity or security, or enter into any other transaction that binds or may bind that public entity to any future financial commitment: - (a) A public entity listed in Schedule 2: The accounting authority for that Schedule 2 public entity.

+- (b) A national government business enterprise listed in Schedule 3 and authorised by notice in the national Government Gazette by the Minister: The accounting authority for that government business enterprise, subject to any conditions the Minister may impose. - (c) Any other national public entity: The Minister or, in the case of the issue of a guarantee, indemnity or security, the Cabinet member who is the executive authority responsible for that public entity, acting with the concurrence of the Minister in terms of section 70. - (4) Constitutional institutions and provincial public entities not mentioned in subsection (3)(d) may not borrow money, nor issue a guarantee, indemnity or security, nor enter into any other transaction that binds or may bind the institution or entity to any future financial commitment. - [subsection (4) substituted by section 37(d) of Act 29 of 1999] - (5) Despite subsection (4), the Minister may in writing permit a public entity mentioned in subsection (3) (c) or (d) or a constitutional institution to borrow money for bridging purposes up to a prescribed limit, including a temporary bank overdraft, subject to such conditions as the Minister may impose. - [subsection (5) substituted by section 37(e) of Act 29 of 1999] - (6) A person mentioned in subsection (2) or (3) may not delegate a power conferred in terms of that subsection, except with the prior written approval of the Minister. - (7) A public entity authorised to borrow money- - (a) must annually submit to the Minister a borrowing programme for the year; and - (b) may not borrow money in a foreign currency above a prescribed limit, except when that public entity is a company in which the state is not the only shareholder.